 In the Beginning

 I had to pinch myself as I was driving along the 101 on my way to lead my first Al-Anon meeting.
 I'd just left a visit with my friend and her newborn baby, and I was admiring those unrivaled LA sunsets with their cotton candy hues and silhouetted palm trees.
-I thought about what I was going to say at the meeting, what "my story" was.
+I thought about what I was going to say at the meeting, what my "story" was.

 When I got to the meeting I shared what it was like for me to grow up in an alcoholic household.
 The things I saw when I woke up in the middle of the night from all of the commotion.
 How helpless I felt as a nine year old standing by while all of my little siblings were dragged in.
 How the worst offense was waking up the next morning and being told that everything was 'okay' and that we were going to continue on as if it didn't happen.